HyanCat/LightLog/README.md

 ```

-Here it will write some logs append to file, which looks like this: (copied from test case)
+Here it will write some logs into file, which looks like this: (copied from test case)

 ```log
 [your_app_name] [INFO] TestLog.php:14 - it's ok! []